 The concept of hygge (pronounced “hoo-gah”) has been gaining popularity across the U.S. and Canada over the past couple of years ,and I’m here for it.
 It’s a Danish word roughly translated into English as “coziness.”

 Practicing hygge help lower anxiety, depression and stress.
-Considering what many workers are dealing with right now, we could all use a little extra support balancing our mental health and overall well-being.
-With more employees working from home, I compiled five ways to infuse a bit of hygge into the workspace, wherever that might be for you right now.
+Considering the pressures that many workers are dealing with right now, we could all use a little extra support balancing our mental health and overall well-being.
+With some employees working from home, here are five ways to infuse a bit of hygge into the workspace, wherever that might be for you right now.

 1. Power in numbers